 Day 2 – Derby, Windjana Gorge, Tunnel Creek

 After a station breakfast this morning we’ll travel the short distance to the famous Boab Prison Tree.
 We arrive in the township of Derby located on the tidal mud flats on the edge of the King Sound known for having the highest tidal range of any port in Australia prior to beginning our journey on the remote cattle track, the Gibb River Road, with our first stop at Mowanjam Arts Centre for an insight into the local community of Indigenous artists prior to travelling towards the Napier Range.
 Once a Devonian reef, these escarpments are over 350 million years old and home to a diverse array of animals and plants.
 The perfect place to experience the stunning natural beauty of an outback oasis is the 3.5km geological wonder of Windjana Gorge and then exploring Tunnel Creek, a 750-metre cave system carved through the Range, in which we discover stalactites, secret caves and a variety of wildlife.
 It is here we also learn the legend of Jandamarra, an Aboriginal freedom fighter who used the tunnel as a hide out in the late 1800’s.
-As the sun sets we journey through the Oscar Ranges and groves of majestic Boab trees before arriving at our comfortable accommodation on the banks of the Fitzroy River.
+2 Day Tour: We travel back to Broome arriving late afternoon where your tour concludes.
+3 Day Tour: As the sun sets we journey through the Oscar Ranges and groves of majestic Boab trees before arriving at our comfortable accommodation on the banks of the Fitzroy River.

 Day 3 – Geikie Gorge Cruise